Address Setup: Stance, Posture and Alignment

 The most important part of the body that has to be parallel to the ball-target line are the shoulders.
 The direction the arms will swing across the front of the body during the downswing is very much influenced by the direction of the shoulder line, and the arms will tend to follow the shoulder line.
 If the shoulders are pointing to the right of the target, then it is very likely that the arms will swing from in-to-out across the front of the body during the downswing.
 If the shoulders are pointing to the left of the target, then it is very likely that the arms will swing from out-to-in across the front of the body during the downswing.

-Leadbetter aiming the club - from reference number
+David Leadbetter aiming the club - from reference number

-Shoulder alignment - from reference number
+Foot, body and shoulder alignment - from reference number

 The railway track myth!